 How do I prepare?

 If you want to immerse yourself, you can go through the eight steps below.
 You will learn what to consider before the interview, how to handle interview questions, what types of interviews there are and what to do after an interview.
-If you have already made the necessary preparations you could skip the different steps.
-Look at this checklist instead and make sure you have thought of everything.

 It is increasingly common for companies to allow recruitment agencies to manage at least the first interview, but this is not always the case.
 The interviewer could also be a person from the company's human resources department, a middle manager or even the company chief executive.
 A good way to feel safe in the interview situation is to know beforehand which people you are going to meet.
 This is something you could ask about when you are contacted for an interview.

 Here you get to meet one or several persons face to face.
 It can be a recruiter or a human resource person from the company and/or a manager.
 You may be called directly to such an interview, or perhaps after an initial telephone interview.
 The interview time is usually between 1-2 hours and the aim is to get a clearer picture of who you are, how you handle different situations, your personality and your social and verbal skills.

 It is not unusual that the first interview in a selection process is a phone interview.
 This interview determines whether you will be called to a more classic interview.
 A phone interview is often shorter than a classic interview so you have less time to make a good impression.
 Since you can't use body language your verbal ability is put to test.
 Prepare answers to the same questions as in a classic interview but practice extra on your answer to the question; "Can you tell me about yourself?"
 One advantage with this kind of interview is that you can have CV, letter, the job ad and information about the company at hand as a backup when you answer questions.